-Sevenhill supports the well-known dining destination of the Sevenhill Hotel, a number of cellar doors, Little Red Grape bakery, several bed and breakfast cottages and a CFS station.
-The community hall is also used as a weekend market stall, and Friday night bingo is a tradition.
+Sevenhill supports the well-known dining destination of the Sevenhill Hotel, a number of cellar doors, Little Red Grape Bakery, several bed and breakfast cottages and a CFS station.
+The community hall hosts Friday night bingo as a tradition.
 Several of the Region's famous wineries and cellar doors are located east and west of Sevenhill.

 The town of Sevenhill is approximately 130 km north of Adelaide.
 Sevenhill is sited in hilly country at the head of the Hutt River.

-The township itself lays in a small level plain, but surrounding Sevenhill, particularly to the east and west are rugged ranges, some scrub covered, which run generally north-south.
+The township itself lies in a small level plain, but surrounding Sevenhill, particularly to the east and west are rugged ranges, some scrub covered, which run generally north-south.